 Now it’s time to shop and grab some of the best theme park merchandise at Universal Studios Florida!

 Some of my favorite shopping spots are:

-This is a 45 minute 3-D theater show located in Production Central.
 You’ll enjoy this nice break from the Florida heat by jumping into an adventure with Jason Bourne as he dips and dives through some of the most spectacular thrills tricks!

-17 -- Grab a Beer from Duff Brewery and Watch the New Nighttime Lagoon Show
+17. Grab a Beer from Duff Brewery and Watch the Nighttime Lagoon Show When it Returns

-The best way to end a wonderful day at Universal Studios is with a smooth adult beverage, an entertaining show, and a spectacular view!
+The best way to end a wonderful day at Universal Studios is with a smooth adult beverage, an entertaining show, and a spectacular view once it returns!

 As you can see, Universal Studios Florida has something to offer everyone with any type of vacation goal.

 My goal is for you to be able to conquer every top attraction and experience in the park all in one day.

 What’s your favorite route to take at Universal Studios?
 Let me know in the comments section below.

 If you enjoyed this Universal Studios Itinerary Guide, then you’ll love these: